LGregg11/LGregg11.github.io/_posts/2025-02-19-RacingAid-introduction.md

 ---

 {: .box-note}
+This page is a work in progress

+{: .box-note}
 RacingAid is still a work in progress, so it is likely that these pages will change as the product develops further.

 This page is an introduction to why I began the RacingAid project, what it is, and how to use it as a sim racer and